 Catherine prosecutes and defends in respect of all types of hearings under the Proceeds of Crime Act 2002 arising from criminal and regulatory offences.

 Catherine has represented both individuals and organisations in respect of road traffic offences.
 She recently secured the acquittal of a care worker accused of failing to provide the details of a driver at the time of an offence in circumstances where proper records had not been kept by his employer; and secured the acquittal of another individual accused of dangerous driving against the evidence of 4 prosecution witnesses.

 She also prosecutes and defends in hearings for exceptional hardship arguments or appeals to the Crown Court, and is experienced in legal arguments in respect of these areas.

 Catherine has experience in prosecuting and defending “rogue traders” and those accused of unfair commercial practices.
-Her experience includes defending an aerial tradesman accused of unfair commercial practices in a trial involving expert evidence on the components of aerial technology.
-She has also been instructed to prosecute for the national illegal money-lending team in respect of cases of “loan shark” lending.
-Notable instructions include the sentence of a case with a value of over £300,000.
+Her experience includes defending an aerial tradesman accused of unfair commercial practices in a trial involving expert evidence on the components of aerial technology and prosecuting a builder involving expert evidence on the structural mechanics of an outbuilding.
+She has also been instructed as a led junior in a 3 week long trial of fraudulent trading against a lettings company.

-CPS Advocate Panel for General Crime, Level 1
+CPS Advocate Panel for General Crime, Grade 3

 Institute of Licensing